ipab-rad/Youbot-RVO/README.md

 autonomously in a space populated by other intelligent independent agents (i.e. humans/other robots).

-The [HRVO](http://gamma.cs.unc.edu/HRVO/) library is from editing it for academic purposes.
+Part of the software is based on the [HRVO](http://gamma.cs.unc.edu/HRVO/) library developed by the `Geometric Algorithms for Modeling, Motion, and Animation` group at UNC.

 ## Documentation